By clicking ‘Accept’ you agree that we use Analytical cookies for gathering information about how our

-The wetlands are located in an area known as the Great Bangweulu Basin, a shallow depression fed by 17 rivers.
-The water level in the center varies between one and two meters, causing the floodline to move over 40km/25mi between the seasons.
-The area, subject to rising and retreating waters, is the wetland on which the black lechwe and other creatures depend.
+Bangweulu, meaning ‘where the water meets the sky’, is an extensive wetland located in a shallow depression fed by 17 rivers.
+The water level in the center varies between 1m and 2m (3.3ft and 6.6ft), causing the perimeter of the wetland to advance and retreat over 40km/25mi between the seasons.
+This seasonal floodplain is the habitat on which the endangered black lechwe and many other creatures depend.

 Weather & Climate